cloudentity/pyron/README.md

 <a id="config-routing"></a>
 ### Routing rules

-The rule defines routing to a target endpoint.
+A rule defines routing to a target endpoint.
 Rules are grouped in blocks that share common attributes in the `default` object.
 If an endpoint attribute is missing then it is taken from `default`.

 ```json